MislavJaksic/Knowledge-Repository/Technology/Software/CodeQuality/CodeComplete/README.md

 There are cohesions that must be avoided:
 Procedural cohesion occurs when operations in a routine are done in a specified order.
-The routine has procedural cohesion because it puts a set of operations in a specified order and the operations don’t need to be combined for any other reason.
+The routine has procedural cohesion because it puts a set of operations in a specified order and the operations don't need to be combined for any other reason.
 Solve it by separating the routines.

-Logical cohesion occurs when several operations are stuffed into the same routine and one of the operations is selected by a control flag that’s passed in.
+Logical cohesion occurs when several operations are stuffed into the same routine and one of the operations is selected by a control flag that's passed in.
 Break it into multiple routines.
 The only exception is if the routine is an event handler that only executes other routine and doesn't do anything itself.